 The use of a face mask/covering slows the spread of the virus by reducing the transmission of the virus in airborne particles by people who have the virus.
 Face masks/coverings are a physical display of our care of others and allow those that are more vulnerable to return to and fully participate in our campus.
 This is especially important because people may be infected with the virus and infectious to others before they are aware that they are sick.
 Even those that are vaccinated have the ability to carry the virus and infect others.

-We understand that face masks/coverings can take some getting used to, but we nonetheless ask every member of our campus community to persevere in wearing them.
+We understand that face masks/coverings can feel burdensome, but nonetheless we ask every member of our campus community to persevere in wearing them.

 We require that a face mask/covering be worn when in an indoor shared space when in the presence of others.

-- room or enclosed indoor area where other people are present
+- Rooms or enclosed indoor areas where other people are present.

-- If you are presenting to a group of people indoors, you do not need to wear a face covering while presenting
+- If you are presenting to a group of people indoors, except when in an academic or classroom setting;

-- individuals who have a medical reason not to use a facemask/covering (see Exception section below)
+- Individuals who have a documented medical exception not to use a facemask/covering (see Exception section below);

-- athletic teams, during competitions and practice, who will abide by the regulations set by the conference
+- Athletic teams, during competitions and practice, who will abide by the regulations set by the conference, and vaccinated students performing during performing art productions when approved by academics.

 Supporting Behavior Change